 But there is so much that could be done!
 In addition to those already mentioned, there are many other connections between Churchill and Scotland; his wife Clementine was of Scottish descent, a granddaughter of the 10th Earl of Airlie; his aptly named first biographer, Alexander MacCallum Scott, was Scottish; he made frequent trips to Balmoral to attend upon the Sovereign; he served as Rector of the University of Edinburgh in 1929; he formed the Commandos from Scotland in 1940 and ordered the creation of the Scapa Flow bridges that same year.

 Churchill’s son Randolph even (unsuccessfully) contested the Ross and Cromarty by-election in 1936.
-There is also an emotional matter to consider that has not been examined: Churchill was in Scotland when he learned that his daughter Marigold had died in 1921.
+There is also an emotional matter to consider that has not been examined: Churchill mourned his daughter Marigold in Scotland shortly after her death in 1921.
 The saga, then, is replete with anecdotage, anger, joy, sorrow, and adventure.
 Churchill losing his Scottish seat in 1922 to a prohibitionist candidate is the grandest of punchlines.